moraxborax/moraxborax/README.md

 Now restarted cpp and start trying rust.

-wanna do a few minecraft mods but java is  **fucking shit** so fuck it anyway.
+wanna do a few minecraft mods but java is  **fucking shit** so fuck it anyway. later might use kotlin instead.

 ## my projs

 listed below

 [my website](github.com/moraxborax/moraxborax.github.io)

+these two are vibecoded so its not really reliable

 [me-ru](github.com/moraxborax/me-ru)